vikashjha-bit/video-streaming-app/README.md

 This project allows users to create or join rooms and start a two-way video call with audio.
 It's lightweight and designed for fast, real-time performance.

 ## How to start
-- goes into the director (cd server)
+- goes into the directory (cd server)
 - than run the server (node server.js)

 ## Features

 - 🔁 Peer-to-peer video and audio streaming using WebRTC